Morning, Friday, 11th December 2020

 The context at a glance:

 - Negotiations on the future cost of the TV licence kick off - and the appointment of the Public Service Broadcasting Advisory Panel to advise government on the role, focus and governance of PSB

 - The future of public service broadcasting - Digital, Culture, Media and Sport Committee inquiry into the future of public service broadcasting including funding, content and regulation and how this compares with streaming and subscription services

 - Ofcom’s Plan of Work 2020/21 - updated with a further consultation on the PSB review along with its annual report on the BBC in Q3 2020/21

 - Small Screen: Big Debate - a five-year review of Public Service Broadcasting - Ofcom’s assessment of PSB aimed at stimulating thinking on how to carry forward the benefits of PSB into the future

 - It’s time to ask big questions about the future of the BBC - the Culture Secretary writing for the Daily Telegraph, outlining issues for the BBC in a changing media market including value for money, impartiality and public trust, and how the BBC represents the nation

 - Review of competition rules in the EPG Code - Ofcom’s current consultation following Recommendations to Government for a new framework to keep PSB TV prominent in an online world

 - Channel 4 Corporation’s performance in delivering its media content duties - with Ofcom findings on quality and innovation, and scan of future risks as both audience habits and the market change

-- The BBC - a new DG, changes to free licenses for over-75s, the DCMS Consultation on decriminalising TV licence evasion, and the BBC News sets out update on modernisation plans announcements
+- further developments such as changes to free licenses for over-75s, the DCMS Consultation on decriminalising TV licence evasion, and the BBC News sets out update on modernisation plans announcements

 - the Broadcasting, Film and Production working group - set up as part of the Cultural Renewal Taskforce to help develop guidelines as media businesses reopen following the pandemic